Article from Timing Revelation and More,

 Bless their hearts for the wonderful hope that they will be seeing their loved ones in heaven some day.
 That is absolutely true to all of us believers... we will see our loved ones in heaven.

-But sadly this particular teaching that those who have gone on to heaven are watching us down here, is literally reaching millions around the world.
+But sadly this particular teaching that those who have gone on to heaven are watching us down here, is incorrectly reaching millions around the world.

-Many even say that their loved ones watching them are also cheering them on, and even causing wonderful things to take place in their family and business, ministry or personal affairs.
+Many even say that their loved ones watching them are also cheering them on, and even causing wonderful things to take place in their family and business, ministry or personal affairs, and even petitioning Jesus to do their loved ones' bidding on earth.

 So in this article today, I will endeavour to show clearly from scripture the answer to this popular question posed by many Christians -- “can or do our loved ones in heaven watch us here on earth?”